 Bypass Roads

 In a lengthy essay, Geoff Huston, the founder of Australia’s first Internet access provider, explains why.
 Instead of building or renting space in a single data center, more and more companies opt to host their data with content delivery networks like Akamai and Cloudflare.
-These companies run servers in data centers spread across the world—data centers that connect directors to Internet access providers, bypassing transit providers like Level 3.
+These companies run servers in data centers spread worldwide—data centers that connect directors to Internet access providers, bypassing transit providers like Level 3.

 READ ALSO :